joanlafuente/Multimodal-Business-Classification/README.md

 Lastly, to represent the words spotted we have tested fasttext and embedding named “glove-wiki-gigaword-300”.
 The main difference is that fasttext has representation for all the words and the other does not (since it has a closed vocabulary), but in our test this last one.
 We think that as it does not have representation of the out of the vocabulary words it may be filtering those less important words.
 We have also only considered only those words of more than two letters to reduce the words that go to the transformer that do not have any particular meaning.

+The weights of the best model with the parameters can be found here: https://drive.google.com/file/d/1QUEkEktGffTt5tlLjoePbFNv44MXXc85/view?usp=sharing
+The code of how to load the model and the diferent loaders is in test_trained_model.ipynb